Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Research Clusters

-Research Centres, Institutes, Labs & Facilities
+Research Centers, Institutes, Labs & Facilities

-Centre for Integrated Bioarcheological Research in Health, Diet, Disease & Migration (Bioarch-HDDM)
+Centre for Integrated Bioarcheological Research in Health, Diet, Disease & Migration (Bioarch-HDDM) Visit the Bioarch-HDDM Centrre

 The centre enables comprehensive analysis of human remains in one location, using the most up-to-date technological equipment and provides an essential interface between field and lab-based research.